evancombs/cop4520-assignment-2/README.md

 assignment.
 Each guest (thread) continually enters the maze; it is impossible to know in what order they do so.

+A simple test-and-set lock called MazeLock ensures that only one guest enters the labyrinth at a time.

-My solution makes use of two atomic variables, but they are not used to communicate between guests except for the status of the cupcake, and the status of the end of the "game" (so the guests know when to stop entering the maze).
+My solution makes use of two atomic variables, but they are not used to communicate between guests except for the status of the cupcake, and the status of the end of the "game" (as the Minotaur would stop sending people into the maze).

 ## Problem 2: Minotaur’s Crystal Vase